stern/stern/README.md

  `--completion`              |                               | Output stern command-line completion code for the specified shell.
 Can be 'bash', 'zsh' or 'fish'.
  `--config`                  | `~/.config/stern/config.yaml` | Path to the stern config file `--container`, `-c`         | `.*`                          | Container name when multiple containers in pod. (regular expression)
+ `--container-colors`        |                               | Specifies the colors used to highlight container names.
+Use the same format as --pod-colors.
+Defaults to the values of --pod-colors if omitted, and must match its length.
  `--container-state`         | `all`                         | Tail containers with state in running, waiting, terminated, or all. 'all' matches all container states.
 To specify multiple states, repeat this or set comma-separated value.
  `--context`                 |                               | The name of the kubeconfig context to use `--diff-container`, `-d`    | `false`                       | Display different colors for different containers.